jmoyers/soapjs/README.md

-# soapjs - A client to interact with soap web services in node.js
+# A client to interact with soap web services in node.js

+## Currently unmaintained -- use at your own risk.
+This was literally built before npm, package.json and the rest were popular.

 Info
 ----------